a-rich/DJ-Tools/docs/tutorials/getting_started/configuration.md

 * `SPOTIFY_USERNAME`: Spotify username that will keep playlists automatically generated

 ## [Sync config][djtools.sync.config.SyncConfig]
-* `ARTIST_FIRST`: used to indicate that your Beatcloud tracks adhere to the `Artist1, Artist2 - Title (Artist2 Remix)` format rather than the `Title (Artist2 Remix) - Artist1, Artist2` format expected by default
 * `AWS_PROFILE`: the name of the profile used when running `aws configure --profile`
 * `AWS_USE_DATE_MODIFIED`: up/download files that already exist at the destination if the date modified field at the source is after that of the destination...BE SURE THAT ALL USERS OF YOUR `BEATCLOUD` INSTANCE ARE ON BOARD BEFORE UPLOADING WITH THIS FLAG SET!
 * `DISCORD_URL`: webhook URL for messaging a Discord server's channel when new music has been uploaded to the `beatcloud`